scipopt/MatlabSCIPInterface/README.md

   Matlab that use Lapack will fail (because they do not use MKL anymore).
 In particular, eigenvalue comutations will fail.

-- You can build IPOPT and possibly linear algebra packages like Mumps statically.
-We have not yet been able to fully test whether this works.
+- You can build IPOPT using static versions of Lapack and possibly linear algebra packages like Mumps.
+We have tested this under Ubuntu 16.04 with the 'stable/3.14' version of Ipopt and Ubuntu Mumps packages.
+Then one needs to build a static version of Ipopt using the static versions of Mumps.
+This can for example be done as
+  follows:

+  './configure --prefix=<your install directory> --with-lapack --with-lapack-lflags="/usr/lib/liblapack.a /usr/lib/libblas.a /usr/lib/gcc/x86_64-linux-gnu/5/libgfortran.so /usr/lib/x86_64-linux-gnu/libm.so" --with-mumps --with-mumps-lflags="/usr/lib/libdmumps_seq.a /usr/lib/libmumps_common_seq.a /usr/lib/libmpiseq_seq.a /usr/lib/libpord_seq.a" --with-mumps-cflags="-I/usr/include/mumps_seq" --enable-static --disable-shared --enable-shared=no --enable-relocatable'

+  Clearly, the paths need to be adjusted to your machine and you might want to use the parallel verison of Mumps (remove 'libmpiseq' and remove '_seq' from the library names).
+Then building SCIP with

+  'make IPOPT=true SHARED=true USRLDFLAGS=-Wl,-Bsymbolic'

+  creates 'libscipsolver.so' with no outside dependencies to Lapack or Blas.

 Any further solution options are welcome.